Psychologist Dr. Maja Grünzner

 I offer a supportive and confidential space for you to gain clarity in relationships and life transitions, understand recurring emotional and relational patterns, and reconnect with your own needs, so you can move forward with greater self-trust and confidence.

-My work includes coaching and counseling for individuals, couples, families, and groups.
-I specialize in relational and personal themes such as emotional dependency, people-pleasing patterns, expat life and international transitions, as well as grief and loss.
+My work includes therapy and counseling for individuals, couples, families, and groups.
+I specialize in relational and personal themes such as emotional dependency, people-pleasing patterns, expat life and international transitions, as well as sexuality.

 About